infinityworks/Policies/ISO-27001/acceptableusage/readme.md

 1. Network scanning or intercepting data not intended for you.
 1. Interfere with network traffic not intended for you.
 1. Circumvent authentication or security mechanisms of work systems.
 1. Introduce honeypots, honeynets, or similar technology on work networks.
-"Work networks" means networks of Infinity Works or Customers (potential, current and former).
+"Work networks" means networks of Infinity Works or customers (potential, current and former).
 1. Provide information about, or lists of, Infinity Works employees to parties outside Infinity Works, unless this activity is a part of your normal job/duty and is in accordance with Infinity Works' Employee and Contractor Privacy Notice.
 1. Send unsolicited "junk" or "spam" messages unless in accordance with Infinity Works' Privacy Policy.

-When using work systems, remember that you represent the company.
-If you state an affiliation to Infinity Works, you must also clearly indicate that "the opinions expressed are my own and not necessarily those of Infinity Works".

 ## Blogging and Social Media